Argentina and Its Indigenous Languages

 Many Languages on the Verge of Extinction

-The translation industry is playing a very important part in ensuring that the indigenous languages on the verge of extinction of Argentina and other countries are being recorded and protected for future generations, ensuring they’ll never be forgotten.
+The translation industry is playing a very important part in ensuring that the indigenous languages on the verge of extinction in Argentina and other countries are being recorded and protected for future generations, ensuring they’ll never be forgotten.

 You might also like: